Construction Timelapse: The Complete Guide | 2021 Edition

 …there’s no way for you to be certain your self-made equipment is 100% reliable unless you’ve tested it that long.

-Professional, industry-grade equipment like the photoSentinel Mach II has years of experience behind it.
+Professional, premium equipment like the photoSentinel Tempo has years of experience behind it.

-So, you can be confident that your equipment is reliable.
+So, you can be confident that your equipment is reliable and time-tested.